ardalis/DevIQ-gatsby/src/docs/antipatterns/found-on-internet.md

 ---
 title: "Found on Internet"
-date: "2014-11-27"
+date: "2024-08-20"
-description: This anti-pattern refers to the practice of taking advice or code samples found on the Internet and immediately applying them to production code without taking the time to consider their effects.
+description: Explore the Found on Internet antipattern, where code or solutions are copied directly from online sources without proper evaluation.
+Learn the importance of understanding and testing code before integration.
 featuredImage: "./images/found-on-internet-400x400.jpg"
 ---